BlueBorne Vulnerabilities Impact Over 5 Billion Bluetooth-Enabled Devices - Slashdot

 An anonymous reader quotes a report from Bleeping Computer: Security researchers have discovered eight vulnerabilities -- codenamed collectively as BlueBorne -- in the Bluetooth implementations used by over 5.3 billion devices.
 Researchers say the vulnerabilities are undetectable and unstoppable by traditional security solutions.
 No user interaction is needed for an attacker to use the BleuBorne flaws, nor does the attacker need to pair with a target device.
 They affect the Bluetooth implementations in Android, iOS, Microsoft, and Linux, impacting almost all Bluetooth device types, from smartphones to laptops, and from IoT devices to smart cars.
 Furthermore, the vulnerabilities can be concocted into a self-spreading BlueTooth worm that could wreak havoc inside a company's network or even across the world.
 "These vulnerabilities are the most serious Bluetooth vulnerabilities identified to date," an Armis spokesperson told Bleeping Computer via email.
 "Previously identified flaws found in Bluetooth were primarily at the protocol level," he added.
 "These new vulnerabilities are at the implementation level, bypassing the various authentication mechanisms, and enabling a complete takeover of the target device."
 Consumers are recommended to disable Bluetooth unless you need to use it, but then turn it off immediately.
 When a patch or update is issued and installed on your device, you should be able to turn Bluetooth back on and leave it on safely.
 The BlueBorne Android App on the Google Play Store will be able to determine if a user's Android device is vulnerable.
 A technical report on the BlueBorne flaws is available here (PDF).

-A headphone jack would be nice right about now (Score:3, Insightful)
+A headphone jack would be nice right about now (Score:5, Funny)

 Am I right?